 Taking place during the last weeks of the fall semester, members of the fraternity dress up as Santa Claus and his elves for the campus community to take pictures with to help lighten the mood during what should be a fun, but often stressful time.

-Every semester during finals, FIJI at USD orders close to 300 roses and hands them out during finals to all the women studying in the library and other places on campus as a pick me up during this stressful time.
+Every semester during finals, FIJI at USD orders close to 300 roses and hands them out during finals to all the women studying in the library and other places on campus as a pick me up during finals week.

-Whether it involves meeting up at a local restaurant, ice-skating, or just a dance, etc., USD FIJI loves spending time with the sororities on campus.
+Whether it involves meeting up for a brunch, ice-skating, or just a dance, Fiji loves spending time with the sororities from campus.